sudarshan-mule/Pizzeria/README.md

 # Pizzeria

-1. I have uploaded Pizza Folder (https://github.com/sudarshan-mule/Pizzeria/tree/Dev/Pizza) for reference.
+1. As I have used file system to upload and get data.
+I have uploaded Pizza Folder (https://github.com/sudarshan-mule/Pizzeria/tree/Dev/Pizza) for reference.
 Please add this folder in C:\ Drive to test the application.

 2. Attached Application Screenshot in Screens Folder (https://github.com/sudarshan-mule/Pizzeria/tree/Dev/Screens)